AdaCore/training_material/courses/spark_for_ada_programmers/010_course_overview.rst

       else

 * Can you see the problem?
-* This error escaped lots of testing!
+* This error escaped lots of testing and reviews!

 .. container:: speakernote